jorgemmartins/Casual/README.md

 Issues:
-  - Currently it does not support arrays of array types
+  - Currently it does not support the compilation of arrays